 UD fibres may therefore be not a bad idea for frames, where more than one tub supports the weight of the rider.
 The failure of one tube does not necessarily lead to a crash.
 For our parts we are not happy with the UD trend.
 If so desired we will make handlebars and seatposts with a UD surface layer, we will always use fabric underneath for safety reasons, it helps to prevent “brittle” breaks and a rapid expansion of cracks.

 The trend to go oversize, that’s handlebars with 31.8 mm diameter, needs to be evaluated from different points of view.
-In general it is true, that larger diameters with reduced wall thickness makes for an over proportionally stiffer part with the weight remaining the same.
-With this in mind it would surly be a good idea to blow up the diameter and reduce wall thickness accordingly.
+In general, it is true, that larger diameters with reduced wall thickness make for an over proportionally stiffer part with the weight remaining the same.
+With this in mind it would surely be a good idea to blow up the diameter and reduce wall thickness accordingly.

 “SL” stands for “super light”.
 For our seatposts and handlebars we use T800 quality fibres for this line of products, whereas other manufacturer’s carbon fibre parts usually make do with anything from T300 to T700.
 In addition to that we know how to build carbon fibre parts, these two factors combined lead to the combination of low weights and reliability we stand for.